The melody known as 'Taps' was found in the pocket of a dying boy on a Civil War battlefield.

 The captain chose a bugler.
 He asked the bugler to play a series of musical notes he had found on a piece of paper in the pocket of his dead son’s uniform.
 This wish was granted.
 This music was the haunting melody we now know as “Taps” that is used at all military funerals.

-Taps was composed in July 1862 at Harrison's Landing in Virginia, but aside from that basic fact the fanciful e-mail quoted above, which dates at least to the 1930s, in no way reflects the reality of its origins.
+‘Taps’ was composed in July 1862 at Harrison’s Landing in Virginia, but aside from that basic fact, the fanciful piece quoted above in no way reflects the reality of that melody’s origins.

 Summoning his brigade’s bugler, Private Oliver Willcox Norton, to his tent one evening in July 1862, Butterfield (whether he wrote ‘Taps’ straight from the cuff or improvised something new by rearranging an older work) worked with the bugler to transform the melody into its present form.
 As Private Norton later wrote of that occasion: